consciousrepo/aionbio/content/executive-pitch.md

 - *Enables non-invasive devices orders of magnitude more precise in space and time than drugs or gene therapies.*
 - *Unlocks bioelectric algorithms for controlling proliferation, differentiation, and regeneration infeasible with chemistry.*

-*This executive pitch offers an early view of our platform and vision.*
+*This executive summary offers an early view of our platform and vision.*

 -- *Benjamin and RJ*